dotnet/docs/docs/framework/data/adonet/sql/linq/compute-the-sum-of-values-in-a-numeric-sequence.md

 ---
-title: "Compute the Sum of Values in a Numeric Sequence | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "Compute the Sum of Values in a Numeric Sequence" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"